sfu-db/connector-x/Benchmark.md

 # Benchmark result on AWS r5.4xlarge

-We load the lineitem table of TPC-H @ scale=10 into a db.m6g.4xlarge RDS cluster on AWS for each database, and then run ConnectorX to download data from the database on an AWS r5.4xlarge, with the following command:
+We load the lineitem table of TPC-H @ scale=10 into a r5.4xlarge EC2 machine on AWS for each database, and then run ConnectorX to download data from the database on another r5.4xlarge machine, with the following command:

 ```python
 import connectorx as cx